scassar/8-bit-computer-and-IR-programmer/README.md

 ## Background

 My 8 bit breadboard CPU which is based on the project done by Ben Eater.

-I built this project a few years ago, and decided it was time to do a short write up of my build, along with the custom IR programmer code that I wrote to extend the ease-of-use of this CPU.
+I built this project a few years ago, and decided it was time to do a short write up of my build, along with the custom IR (Infrared) programmer code that I wrote to extend the ease-of-use for this CPU.

 Overall, this was a long and fascinating project that is excellent for people who are curious about low level electronics, a skill that seems to be all but lost in modern times!

 ![IMG_0307_final](https://github.com/scassar/8-bit-computer-and-IR-programmer/assets/2356898/472b002d-fa68-478e-a859-dd355f245c4f)